- What Thalassemia is

 What If Both Partners Have Thalassemia Minor?

 If both husband and wife have Thalassemia Minor, there is a 25% chance (1 in 4) that their baby may be born with Thalassemia Major.
+If both parents carry Thalassemia Minor, genetics work like this:- 25% chance: Baby is healthy (normal genes).

 - 50% chance: Baby is a carrier like parents (no health issues).